Racketeering as a Federal Crime

 Again, these are just few of the many crimes that, under RICO law, are

-racketeering varies so greatly in scope and circumstance, they can result
+Because each federal racketeering varies so greatly in scope and circumstance,

 up to 20 years in prison, and severe fines, if convictions are reached.

-The Law Office of Joseph A. Fanduzz is Ready
+Call The Law Office of Joseph A. Fanduzz for Defense Against Racketeering Charges

 While RICO cases can be complex, they can also be reduced to lesser charges,

-or won all together.
-Our experienced Knoxville federal crimes attorneys
+or dismissed all together.
+Our experienced Knoxville racketeering attorneys

 at the Law Office of Joseph A. Fanduzz have a track record or walking